barelyPirate/PornhubQuest/README.md

 ## for Linux, you can download the Linux version of ffmpeg and yt-dlp

 ## Any issues? just copy and paste the Error in the new Issue.

+## This code works with any website which yt-dlp can download
+Pornhub

+Eporner

+Spankbang

+etc.